Botskiedoodle/quiz-app/README.md

 ## A quiz app made with vue 3.
 I made two versions which behaves differently.
+I didn't utilize any of the lifecycle hooks.

 This application is created to demonstrate my fundamentals in Vue 3, JavaScript and Tailwind.
 In this application, I used vue technologies such as